dannydenenberg/roar/README.md

 ### Todo
 - [x] user page that shows all their roars.
+- [x] page that shows any user's roars
+- [ ] add description to a user's account
 - [ ] all your liked roars
 - [ ] password page that stores your key/value username/passcode pairs.